How Much Compensation For An Injury Caused By Inadequate Protective Equipment?

 It is difficult to give an exact estimation of the amount you receive in compensation as each case is treated on an individual basis.
-However, we have compiled a pay table showing the average amounts for different injuries and their severity:
+However, we have compiled a pay table showing compensation brackets for different injuries and their severity:

 If you need a more accurate idea of what you might receive or other injuries not listed on the table, you can contact our team for a free consultation.

 One of the most difficult aspects of starting a compensation claim is knowing where to begin.
 In the aftermath of an injury, you may be struggling for direction.
 This is particularly true for those who have little to no experience in legal matters.
-Even if you are determined to seek compensation, knowing where to start is tough.
+Even if you are determined to seek compensation through PPE claims, knowing where to start is tough.
 This is why we recommend working with a legal team.

 If you want to work with the best legal team available, we are the perfect choice.
 Our legal team has spent years refining our knowledge of the injury compensation world and we know how to maximise your settlement amount while still providing insightful, caring assistance.
 We want you to get the compensation you are owed and we can do this using our ‘No Win No Fee’ agreement, our free legal consultation, and our ability to organise a visit to a local doctor when you need it most.